ajaykumar703/Task-Manager/README.md

     * View a list of all your tasks.
     * Update existing task details.
     * Delete tasks you no longer need.
+    * Check box for monitoring comopletion of task
 * **Data Persistence:**
     * Task data is stored locally using a database (e.g., Room Persistence Library).
 This ensures your tasks are saved even when the app is closed.